Strumenta/antlr-kotlin/README.md

 Want to start experimenting immediately?
 See [Gradle Setup](#gradle-setup).

 ## Status

-The project should be considered experimental.
-Several parsers have been implemented and work so far using this target but not all the features are complete and well tested.

 The runtime and target's template are up-to-date with mainstream commit: `master/e9df464`